Consensys/Beyond-Blockchain-Relay/readme.md

 # Submitting Open Finance Bounties - Details and Instructions

 ## Submission Deadline
-All bounty submissions must be received no later than 11:59 PM EDT on April 30th, 2019 to be considered.
+All bounty submissions must be received no later than 11:59 PM EDT on July 10th, 2019 to be considered.

 ## Judging Date
-Projects will be assessed from May 1 to May 10th, 2019, and winners will be announced at the Ethereal Conference in New York, and then on Labs.ConsenSys.net and the Ethereal Hackathon Discord server at a later time!
+Projects will be assessed from July 10th to July 15th, 2019, and winners will be announced by GitCoin and Labs.

 ## How to Submit Your Project!